Our Robots Colleagues

 DJI Tello

 The DJI Tello is a compact, programmable drone ideal for teaching and experimenting with aerial robotics.
 It supports Python, Scratch, and ROS, making it a popular tool for education and research in perception, control, and autonomous flight.
-With a 5 MP camera, 13-minute flight time, and stable indoor hovering, Tello is a practical platform for exploring vision-based navigation and RL tasks at low cost.
+With a 5-MP camera, 13 minutes of flight time, and stable indoor hovering, Tello is a practical platform for exploring vision-based navigation and RL tasks at low cost.